ArmReference/network-virtualNetworkGateways/docs/virtualNetworkGateways.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
 name           | Yes      | Resource name.
-activeActive   | No       | ActiveActive flag
+activeActive   | No       | ActiveActive flag.
 bgpSettings    | No       | Virtual network gateway's BGP speaker settings. enableBgp      | No       | Whether BGP is enabled for this virtual network gateway or not. gatewayType    | Yes      | The type of this virtual network gateway.
 Possible values are: 'Vpn' and 'ExpressRoute'.